Jazzalchemist/blogdown_source/content/post/2017-10-22-starting-somewhere.md

 1. I enjoy the process of writing, and I have recently missed this creative outlet

-2. I've been reading and learning from numerous other bloggers for the past three years, and I thought I'd throw my hat in the ring and see if I can give a little back
+2. I've been reading and learning from numerous analytics bloggers for the past three years.
+I thought I'd throw my hat in the ring and see if I can give a little back

-3. The process of blogging will ensure that I keep up the momentum for learning new things
+3. The process of blogging will ensure that I keep the momentum up for learning new things

 Beyond interesting things happening in the analytics community, expect to see posts about coding, craft beer, basketball and general analytics geekery.

+Thanks, and feel free to leave a comment!